startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         Reverse a Sub-list (medium)
         Reverse every K-element Sub-list (medium)

+22.7) Find the start of a loop in a linked list:
+        Algorithm
+        Use two references slow, fast, initialized to the head Increment slow and fast until they meet fast is incremented twice as fast as slow
+        If fast.next is None, we do not have a circular list When slow and fast meet, move slow to the head Increment slow and fast one node at a time until they meet Where they meet is the start of the loop

+        class MyLinkedList(LinkedList):

+            def find_loop_start(self):
+                if self.head is None or self.head.next is None: return None
+                slow = self.head
+                fast = self.head
+                while fast.next is not None:
+                    slow = slow.next
+                    fast = fast.next.next
+                    if fast is None:
+                        return None
+                    if slow == fast:
+                        break
+                slow = self.head
+                while slow != fast:
+                    slow = slow.next
+                    fast = fast.next
+                    if fast is None:
+                        return None
+                return slow

+22.8) Find kth to last element of linked list

+        Algorithm
+        Setup two pointers, fast and slow
+        Give fast a headstart, incrementing it once if k = 1, twice if k = 2, ...
+        Increment both pointers until fast reaches the end Return the value of slow

 23) TREE DFS:
     Decide whether to process the current node now (pre-order),